gloveboxes/Azure-Sphere-Rover-Bot-FreeRTOS-with-Azure-IoT/README.md

 ![](resources/application-architecture.png)

-### Realtime FreeRTOS Application
+### Real-time FreeRTOS Application

-* The Realtime FreeRTOS application running on one of the M4 cores that is responsible for running the timing sensitive HC-SR04 ultrasonic distance sensor.
+* The Real-time FreeRTOS application running on one of the M4 cores that is responsible for running the timing-sensitive HC-SR04 ultrasonic distance sensor.
-* Distance is measured every 100 milliseconds so the rover can decide best route.
+* Distance is measured every 100 milliseconds so the rover can decide the best route.
-* The sensor requires precise microsecond timing to trigger the distance measurement process, so it is a perfect candidate for running on the Realtime core as a FreeRTOS Task.
+* The sensor requires precise microsecond timing to trigger the distance measurement process, so it is a perfect candidate for running on the Real-time core as a FreeRTOS Task.
-* Every 5 seconds a FreeRTOS Task sends distance telemetry to the Azure Sphere A7 Highlevel application.
+* Every 5 seconds a FreeRTOS Task sends distance telemetry to the Azure Sphere A7 High-level application.

-### Azure IoT Highlevel Application
+### Azure IoT High-level Application

-* The application running on the Azure Sphere A7 Highlevel application core is responsible for less timing sensitive tasks such as establishing WiFi/Network connectivity, negotiating security and connecting with Azure IoT Central, updating the device twin and send telemetry messages.
+* The application running on the Azure Sphere A7 High-level application core is responsible for less timing-sensitive tasks such as establishing WiFi/Network connectivity, negotiating security and connecting with Azure IoT Central, updating the device twin and send telemetry messages.

 ### Extending

 * I am thinking about extending this solution with a local TinyML module for smarter navigation.

---
+---

 ## Parts list